recomb-conference/recomb2026/how_to_register.md

 #### Satellite Meetings:
 * Access to all sessions of the RECOMB 2026 Satellite Meetings and relevant materials
+* Access to all sessions of H.bioinfo'17 held in Thessaloniki Concert Hall on May 25
 * Lunch on all satellite meeting days
 * Refreshments during coffee breaks and poster sessions